 Support: to help counter this phenomenon, I publicly and financially support Acrimed, a journalist association dedicated to fact checking and analysis of mainstream media.

 One of the main aspects of digital rights is "intellectual property", that is to say, the creation of a market for ideas.
 A building block for this institution is the patent system, which was created with the good intention to protect inventors from predatory competitors when they release their ideas.
 However, the notion of "invention" has been broadened to include vaguer things such as "brands" or "software ideas", with some vicious side effects.
-So, the question is: should we create an artificial "market" for ideas?
+Should we maintain this artificial market for ideas?
 What do we gain and lose by making such a decision?
 On this topic, lawyer Lawrence Lessig gave a brilliant talk at OSCON 2002 on free culture (31'40).

-Support: I make donations to the Electronic Frontier Foundation to push for this line of thinking, as a counter-power to private companies who lobby to extend the scope of patentability.
+Support: I make donations to the Electronic Frontier Foundation as a counter-power to private companies who lobby to extend the scope of patentability and stifle their competition.

 An ongoing phenomenon that is not as well-known as intellectual property relates to the regulation of networks.
 Governments have already started to regulate and monitor our computer networks, and they clearly do so out of public reach, be it secretly, as the NSA in the USA, or behind closed-doors, like the EU government does.
 The question is: should the companies that own the network "pipes" be allowed to bill preferential traffic to big customers, or should they be forced to treat all network packets in the same way?
 The latter is known as network neutrality regulation, and I believe it is desirable.
 The main reason for this is that, if you think a bit about the other option, you will see that it involves network companies actually disassembling our network packets (this is called deep packet inspection) to look at what's inside before they decide if it should go "fast" or "slow".
 Would you allow your local post office to do the same?...